2016 United States Grand Prix

 Mercedes driver Nico Rosberg entered the round with a thirty-three-point lead over teammate Lewis Hamilton in the World Drivers' Championship.
 Mercedes team held an unassailable 208-point lead over Red Bull Racing in the World Constructors' Championship, having secured the Constructors' title in the previous race in Japan.
 This was also the last time the 2009 World Champion Jenson Button scored points in a Formula One Grand Prix.
+This was also the first United States Grand Prix to feature a US-owned Formula One team since 2004 when Ford-owned Jaguar raced at Indianapolis Motor Speedway roval layout despite Jaguar being a British-licensed team.

 Report

 Race

 The race started off well for Hamilton, leading on the run up to Turn 1, with Jenson Button and a Toro Rosso running wide out of the first corner.
 Daniel Ricciardo slotted into second while Hamilton's teammate and closest championship rival Nico Rosberg fell back to third.
 Valtteri Bottas suffered a puncture and had to pit after the first lap.
 Nico Hülkenberg retired on lap 7 due to earlier collision damage.
 On the corner before the backstraight DRS zone, Esteban Gutiérrez of the Haas F1 Team locked up the front right tyre heavily and retired subsequently due to brake problems.
 On lap 31, Max Verstappen retired due to a gearbox problem and stopped out of the first DRS zone, triggering a Virtual Safety Car period.
 Kimi Räikkönen retired after coming out of the pit lane during a routine stop with a loose wheel.
 Hamilton went on to win his 5th race in the United States, with Nico Rosberg in second and Daniel Ricciardo rounding out the podium spots.
 Hamilton reduced Rosberg's lead in the Drivers' Championship to 26 points with 3 races left in the season.